lumirayz/wcycle/README.md

 Notes
 -----
-* The first wallpaper change is not at program start, but after DELAY seconds.
+* The first wallpaper change is not at program start, but after DELAY seconds, you can toggle this with the `--instant` option.
 * This uses nitrogen with --set-zoom-fill by default, which may not be what you want.
-You can use the --command option to customize this.
+You can use the `--command` option to customize this.

 Compatibility
 -------------